THANK YOU TO ALL WHO RODE, VOLUNTEERED OR PARTICIPATED

 About the Ride

-The 23rd Annual Collin Classic Bike Rally is set to roll on Saturday, June 14th, in McKinney, Tex.
+The 24th Annual Collin Classic Bike Rally was held on Saturday, June 13th, in McKinney, Tex.
 Catering to the serious cyclist, the weekend rider, and family riders, there is something for every level of interest at the Collin Classic.

-Starting and finishing at McKinney North High School (ride start is 8 am), this year’s rally offers open-road routes from 22 to 64 miles in length.
+Starting and finishing at McKinney North High School), the rally offers open-road routes from 21 to 63 miles in length.
 Routes are designed to maximize rider experience taking into account traffic congestion and chip-seal.
-There is also a Plano Cycling & Fitness Kids Safety Clinic and Ride that is great for all ages (this will take place at approximately 8:30 am at the starting line and closed street at McKinney North High School).

-Throughout each route, riders will enjoy fully-stocked rest stops and a variety of cyclist support services including law enforcement, professional medical services, SAG vehicles, roving bike mechanics, and ride guides.
+Throughout each route, riders enjoyed fully-stocked rest stops and a variety of cyclist support services including law enforcement, professional medical services, SAG vehicles, roving bike mechanics, and ride guides.

-“This is the 23rd year for the Collin Classic and we are anticipating the best ride we have ever had,” said Collin Classic Ride Director Teresa Keenan.
-“We are building upon the tradition of this great event with added amenities that are focused on the riders’ overall experience.
+“This was the 24th year for the Collin Classic and it was one of the best rides we have ever had,” said Collin Classic Ride Director Teresa Keenan.
+“We have built upon the tradition of this great event with added amenities that are focused on the riders’ overall experience.
 Our goal is to be one of the top rides in North Texas and we are very excited about where we are headed.”

 The Andrea-Mennen Family Foundation (TAFF) is presenting partner of the 2015 Collin Classic, a longtime supporter of both the ride and its nonprofit beneficiary – City House.